 Why Feelings Are Not Facts?

 Feelings are subjective experiences that arise from stimuli, occurrences, or thoughts.
 They can impact our mood, behavior, and general perspective, and they can vary in duration and intensity.
 But they lack a factual basis.
-It’s possible that your feelings may born by the fears ingrained in you over time due to different life experiences may be deceptive.
+Your feelings may born by the fears ingrained in you over time due to different life experiences that may be deceptive.

 While they are an important part of human life, we cannot deny their importance, rather there is a need to find balance in managing and understanding them.
 That’s where the true power lies.